-At the Extraordinary General Meeting held on September 14, 2017, it was resolved that the Nomination Committee should be composed of the Chairman of the Board of Directors together with one representative of each of the three largest shareholders, based on ownership in the company as of the expiry of the third quarter of the financial year.
-For the Annual General Meeting 2019, the Nomination Committee shall be composed of the Chairman of the Board of Directors and one representative of each of the three largest shareholders based on ownership in the company as of February 28, 2019, with the announcement of the representatives being made as soon as practically possible.
+At the Extraordinary General Meeting held on September 14, 2017, it was resolved that the Nomination Committee should be composed of the Chairman of the Board of Directors together with one representative of each of the three largest shareholders, based on ownership in the company as of the expiry of the third quarter of the financial year, with the announcement of the representatives being made as soon as practically possible.
 Should any of the three largest shareholders renounce its right to appoint one representative to the Nomination Committee, such right shall transfer to the shareholder who then in turn, after these three, is the largest shareholder in the company.

 The Board of Directors shall convene the Nomination Committee.
 The member representing the largest shareholder shall be appointed Chairman of the Nomination Committee, unless the Nomination Committee unanimously appoints someone else.
 Should a shareholder having appointed a representative to the Nomination Committee no longer be among the three largest shareholders at a point in time falling three months before the annual shareholders’ meeting at the latest, the representative appointed by such shareholder shall resign and the shareholder who is then among the three largest shareholders shall have the right to appoint one representative to the Nomination Committee.
 Unless there are specific reasons otherwise, the already established composition of the Nomination Committee shall, however, remain unchanged in case such change in the ownership is only marginal or occurs during the three-month period prior to the annual shareholders’ meeting.